Huawei Mobile Services: HMS on Android and HarmonyOS

 Huawei Mobile Services on Android goes all the way back to August 2016 as Huawei ID services for phones, basic functionalities for Huawei P9 series.

 However, in May 2019 proved to be a significant change to HMS when Google was prohibited from working with Huawei on any new devices extending ecosystem for AppGallery store front launched in April 2018, year prior.
 This also included bundling Google's Apps, including Gmail, Maps and YouTube.

 Any new Huawei devices launched after 16 May 2019 were unable to receive updates from Google services and would be considered 'uncertified' meaning Huawei's only solution at the time was to turn HMS into a genuine competitor to Google and incentivize app developers to utilize the platform.

 Huawei officially launched Huawei Mobile Services in China on December 24, 2019, as a beta.
 Huawei expanded Huawei Mobile Services in Europe in February 2020 and other markets in Asia, Latin America, Middle East & Africa, Canada, Mexico followed outside banned US market.

 HMS is available on the Honor 9X Pro, View 30 Pro, Huawei Mate XS.
 HMS is also available, alongside GMS, on many other Huawei models launched before the ban.

 Huawei promised developers it would take, “less than 10 minutes", to port their app over to HMS - to illustrate the ease of portability between Google's Play Store and the HMS AppGallery.

 On January 15, 2020, HMS Core 4.0 (Huawei Mobile Services Core 4.0) was officially launched.
 Huawei announced that at this time, there were already 1.3 million developers and 55,000 applications on board.
 The next day, Huawei held a developer day event in London and invested £20 million to encourage developers in the United Kingdom and Ireland to use HMS.

-On July 15, 2021, Huawei expanded HMS with HarmonyOS support with HMS Core 6.0 for app development with primarily Android apps, alongside limited HAP imperative developed based apps that shares AOSP file system libraries in all types of devices from smartphones, tablets, smart screens, smartwatches, and car machines.
+On July 15, 2021, Huawei expanded HMS with classic HarmonyOS dual-framework that provided Java support and eventually with JavaScript and ArkTS (eTS) language support with HMS Core 6.0 for app development with primarily Android apps, alongside limited HAP imperative developed based apps that shares AOSP file system libraries in all types of devices from smartphones, tablets, smart screens, smartwatches, and car machines.
 Including various third-party development frameworks, such as React Native, Cordova, etc.

-On August 4, 2023, it was revealed at HDC that the next iteration of HarmonyOS with HarmonyOS NEXT base system earlier builds came with bundled native HMS Core external libraries on DevEco with full vertical integration on native HarmonyOS Kit APIs.
-The new system include more focus with privacy and ecosystem with on-device AI, localisation DSoftBus tech as Huawei back-end cloud stack services component embedded within native AppGallery updates and service backend embedded with native third party apps, Petal branded and Huawei app services, alongside hardware ecosystem.
-The extended HMS Android SDK was replaced with full native OpenHarmony-based developer kit base on latest Galaxy Edition versions of Developer Preview 1 and Developer Beta transition since January 18, 2024 announcement and registered developers rollout of Developer Preview.
+At HDC 2023, Huawei unveiled HarmonyOS 5, marking a total break from the hybrid Android derived platform.
+This shift replaced the legacy Android and classic HarmonyOS-based HMS SDK with a full native API developer kit SDK built solely on OpenHarmony.
+The architecture moved from middleware services to vertical integration path.
+In this new model, HMS Core libraries are no longer external add-ons but are bundled directly into the system and DevEco Studio as native HarmonyOS Kits.